Nidhinchandran47/my_rtl_code/README.md

     </table>
 </div>

-# Learn Verilog Together
+# Learn RTL Design Together
-Repository for Verilog building blocks
-We will upload very basic rtl project
+Repository for Verilog, VHDL, System Verilog building blocks We will upload very basic rtl project
 Most of these are well tested and shouldn't have issues.
 If you notice any issues,please raise it.